public-transport/hafas-client/docs/writing-a-profile.md

 ## 4. Additional info

 We consider these improvements to be *optional*:

-- **Check if the endpoint supports the trips call.**
+- **Check if the endpoint supports the `trip()` call.**
-	- In the app, check if you can query details for the status of a single journey leg.
+	- In the app, check if you can re-fetch details for the status of a single journey leg.
 It should load realtime delays and the current progress.
 	- If this feature is supported, add `trip: true` to the profile.
 - **Check if the endpoint supports the live map call.** Does the app have a "live map" showing all vehicles within an area?
 If so, add `radar: true` to the profile.
 -  **Consider transforming station & line names** into the formats that's most suitable for *local users*.
+This is just an optimal optimisation that makes it easier for users of the profile to use the data.
 Some examples:
 	- `M13 (Tram)` -> `M13`.
 With Berlin context, it is obvious that `M13` is a tram.
 	- `Berlin Jungfernheide Bhf` -> `Berlin Jungfernheide`.
 With local context, it's obvious that *Jungfernheide* is a train station.
 - **Check if the endpoint has non-obvious limitations** and let use know about these.
 Examples: